-2 CFR 200.318 (i)(1)
+2 CFR 200.318 (j)(1)

-"The non-Federal entity may use a time and materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
-Time-and-materials type contract means a contract whose cost to a non-Federal entity is the sum of: (i) The actual cost of materials; and (ii) Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.
-(2) Since this formula generates an open-ended contract price, a time-and-materials contract provides no positive profit incentive to the contractor for cost control or labor efficiency.
-Therefore, each contract must set a ceiling price that the contractor exceeds at its own risk.
-Further, the non-Federal entity awarding such a contract must assert a high degree of oversight in order to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls."
+"(j)(1) The non-Federal entity may use a time-and-materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
+Time-and-materials type contract means a contract whose cost to a non-Federal entity is the sum of:

-2 C.F.R.
-200.323 (d)
+- (i) The actual cost of materials; and - (ii) Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit."

-(d) The cost plus a percentage of cost and percentage of construction cost methods of contracting must not be used.
+$\underline{2\ CFR\ 200.324\ (d)}$ (d) The cost plus a percentage of cost and percentage of construction cost methods of contracting must not be used.